-• (a) Freezing the applied global sequence of random numbers, meaning that a Monte Carlo method with the same random seed is used before and after the introduction of a policy measure and over the course of iterations.
-Thus, the $VoT_p$ and $\epsilon{pi}$ should come out the same way before and after the introduction of the policy measure.
-Differences in the outcome can thus be directly attributed to the policy measure.
+- (a) Freezing the applied global sequence of random numbers, meaning that a Monte Carlo method with the same random seed is used before and after the introduction of a policy measure and over the course of iterations.
+Thus, the VoT_p and ε{pi} should come out the same way before and after the introduction of the policy measure.
+Differences in the outcome can thus be directly attributed to the policy measure. - (b) Computing and storing a separate ε{pi} for every combination of person p and alternative i.

-• (b) Computing and storing a separate $\epsilon{pi}$ for every combination of person p and alternative i.
 The authors reviewed relevant literature, but could not determine strategies applied in each case in other large-scale transport microsimulations.
-Through personal e-mail communication with the simulator authors, some answers emerged: in AMOS and OpenAMOS (8, 9) (a) is applied.
-In Albatross (10) both (a) and (b) have been applied.
-For the NYC activity-based microsimulation (11) in most cases (a) is used, although they recently switched to (b).
-The Tel Aviv model (12) is based on (a).
-The Sacramento and Portland models developed by Mark Bradley and John L. Bowman besides others (e.g., 13, 14) apply (a).
+Through personal e-mail communication with the simulator authors, some answers emerged: in AMOS and OpenAMOS (OpenAMOS, 2011; Pendyala et al., 1997) (a) is applied.
+In Albatross (Arentze and Timmermans, 2000) both (a) and (b) have been applied.
+For the NYC activity-based microsimulation (Vovsha et al., 2008) in most cases (a) is used, although they recently switched to (b).
+The Tel Aviv model (Cambridge Systems Inc., 2008) is based on (a).
+The Sacramento and Portland models developed by Mark Bradley and John L. Bowman besides others (e.g., Bradley et al., 2010; Bowman et al., 1999) apply (a).